The speaker’s profile picture

 Peter Manev

 Peter Manev is member of the executive team at Open Network Security Foundation (OISF) and Suricata Project Evangelist.
-Peter has over 20 years of experience in the IT industry, including enterprise-level IT security practice.
+Peter has over 20 years of experience in the IT Security industry, including enterprise-level practice.
 He is a passionate user, developer, and explorer of innovative open-source security software.
 He is responsible for training as well as quality assurance and testing on the development team of Suricata – the open-source threat detection engine.
 Peter has been involved with Suricata IDS/IPS/NSM from its very early days in 2009 as QA and training lead.

 Peter Manev is a co-author of The Security Analyst’s Guide to Suricata book written with Eric Leblond.